AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Formulating logical expressions

-A canonical example of using a perceptron (or any other artificial neuron) is to express boolean logical gates.
+A canonical example of using a perceptron is to express boolean logical gates.
 The idea is to have a perceptron with two inputs (each being a boolean value), and the result of a logical gate as output.

 A little bit of arithmetic indicates that a perceptron with the weights `#(1 1)` and the bias `-1.5` formulates the AND logical gate.
 The AND gate may be represented as the following table:

 A | B | A  AND  B
 --- | --- | :---:
 0 | 0 | 0
 0 | 1 | 0